Bashkir rebellion of 1704–1711: Course of hostilities

 The rebellion began in the summer of 1704.
 At the beginning of 1705, in Ufa county, a punitive expedition was led by Sergeyev.
 Bringing together elected Bashkirs in Ufa, he demanded horses for the army of Russia.
 Under threat of death, they agreed to pay the treasury 5,000 horses.
 In response, the Bashkirs refused to pay taxes and obey the local authorities.
-Kazan Railway rebels headed by Dume Ishkeevym attacked the Zakamskaya fortress residents on Nogai road, led by Iman Batyr.
-Bashkir rebels proposed to appeal to the king directly with a petition, which was taken to Moscow in the summer of 1706 by eight elective Bashkirs, headed by Dume Ishkeevym.
+Kazan Railway rebels headed by Dumey Ishkeev attacked the Zakamskaya fortress residents on Nogai road, led by Iman Batyr.
+Bashkir rebels proposed to appeal to the king directly with a petition, which was taken to Moscow in the summer of 1706 by eight elective Bashkirs, headed by Dumey Ishkeev.
 But the tsarist government refused to consider the petition.
-Dume Ishkeeva was hanged, and the others were arrested.
+Dumey Ishkeev was hanged, and the others were arrested.
 Learning of this, the Bashkirs continued to fight.

 During the Bashkir Uprising of 1704–1711, the Tsarists authorities had evidently encouraged their Kazakh allies to plunder and enslave Bashkirs.

 Mass uprising and its suppression

 In the autumn of 1707, the movement had become widespread.
 In December, the rebels crossed the Kama River, invading the districts of Kungur, Vyatka, and Kazan.

-Renouncing Russian citizenship, the Bashkir feudal elite attempted to create a Bashkir Khanate associated vassal relation with Turkey and the Crimean Khanate.
+Renouncing Russian citizenship, the Bashkir feudal elite attempted to create a Bashkir Khanate associated vassal relation with Ottoman Empire and the Crimean Khanate.

 In early 1708, the Government sent a punitive force against the rebels led by Prince Khovansky.
 In April–May 1708, the Bashkirs established contact with the Bulavin rebels and Cossacks of the Don.
 In May 1708, the government turned to the Bashkirs to start negotiations.
 Khovansky on behalf of the government promised to forgive the rebels and to consider their complaints against the local authorities.
 The Bashkirs agreed to stop fighting.